krinkinmu/krinkinmu.github.io/_posts/2020-07-05-beaglebone-software-update.md

 make am335x_evm_defconfig
 ```

-Before actually building [U-Boot] a few words about how [BeagleBoneBlack] and
+Before actually building [U-Boot] a few words about how [BeagleBone Black] and
-[BeagleBoneBlackWireless] boot.
+[BeagleBone Black Wireless] boot.
 For a more detailed overview please refer to
-the [TRM] starting from the paragraph 26.1.8.5.3 Booting Procedure.
-What I want
+the [TRM] starting from the paragraph *26.1.8.5.3 Booting Procedure*.
+What I
-to draw attention here is that the board supports booting from raw device and
+want to draw attention here is that the board supports booting from raw device
-booting from a file system.
+and booting from a file system.

 In the raw mode the firmware will look for the bootloader in certain parts of
 the [EMMC].
 When booting from the file system the firmware will treat the [EMMC]